 If you think you may be suffering from OCD or PTSD, please reach out to a mental health professional for help.
 There are many resources available to you.
 Your mental health — Your psychological, emotional, and social well-being — has an impact on every aspect of your life.

 Hope this article was of help to you!
 If you are suffering from OCD and PTSD, you may seek help from Therapy Mantra.
 We have a team of highly trained and experienced therapists who can provide you with the tools and skills necessary for overcoming OCD and PTSD.
-Contact us today to schedule an online therapy or download our free Android or iOS app for more information.
+Contact us today to schedule an online therapy or download our free OCD treatment app on Android or iOS for more information.